nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 7. Open up both NGF and NGINX container logs and check for errors.
 8. Exec back into the NGINX container and check that `http.conf` and `config-version.conf` were not changed.
 9. Send traffic through the example application and ensure it is working correctly.
-10. Check that NGF can still update statuses of resources.
+10. Check that NGF can still process changes of resources.
     1. Delete the HTTPRoute resources by running `kubectl delete -f cafe-routes.yaml` in `/examples/https-termination`
     2. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.